sowasred/portfolio-2-gatsby/src/blogs/post-7.md

 ## SEO Best Practices

 Before getting our feet dirty with Strapi, we should refresh our memories about SEO best practices.
-The major purpose of SEO is to improve the ranking of a website/web application in search engine listings.
+The primary purpose of SEO is to improve the ranking of a website/web application in search engine listings.

 This can be done using various SEO aspects strategically.
 So when you want to create content for your website, you must take into account these: